Campus Signage Policy

 - A building name shall be surface-mounted, in a contrasting color, free standing letters, height: 8" or height appropriate to the scale of the building.
 Letters are mounted with a ½" standoff from the building surface.
-Consult the Planning, Design and Construction Office for proper placement.
+Consult Planning, Design and Construction for proper placement.

 - Building street number shall face the main street or pedestrian way frontage; it will be surface mounted, 4"-6" high or appropriate to the scale of the building, matching the characteristics of the building name sign.
-Consult the Planning, Design and Construction Office for proper placement.
+Consult Planning, Design and Construction for proper placement.

 - Accessible entrance(s) to the building are indicated by a 4"x4", blue & white accessible route sticker on the latch side of the upper corner of the door glass.

 - Building Information for those buildings with unique information may be posted with an exterior display cabinet.
 Approval for use of such a display must be granted by Planning, Design and Construction.

 - Other signs are permitted on the exterior of the building, only with prior written approval from the Administrative Services Office.

 I. Bulletin boards & display cases

 - The use of bulletin boards is governed by the Op1.01 Commercial Advertising, Sales, Solicitation and Facilities Usage Policy.